Jurugi/KF2-UE3-Hook/README.md

 // 48 8B 0D ?? ?? ?? ??
 E8 ?? ?? ?? ??
 48 85 C0 74 10 83 B8
 */
-Example hook made for Unreal Engine 3 on the game Killing Floor 2
+Example hook made for Unreal Engine 3 on the game Killing Floor 2 The purpose is mostly to demonstrate how a hack could be made on any Unreal Engine game in 64bit very quickly, even given the lack of references/info around.
+There's not much stealth or other methods applied (but don't worry, there's nothing to check for Detour hooks here).

 1) When the game updates, the hardcoded FName indexes in ProcessEvent have a low probability of shifting or breaking.
 To fix: